+In fact, most receiving disability benefits for arthritis did not qualify for disability under the arthritis Listing.
+The arthritis Listing, however, is very important.
 In this blog post let’s explore what it means to “meet a listing” for approval of social security disability benefits based upon an inflammatory arthritis.
 (Last year we explored this subject as it pertains to Lupus.
 As I set out in that post, the so-called “Listings” are set out criterion for given illnesses that social security agrees if present entitle a person to disability benefits.
 They are criteria that medical experts have agreed are disabling.
 As you might imagine, they represent the severest forms of given illnesses, and the failure to meet a listing does NOT mean the disability claim will be denied.
 I like to think of the Listings as a short cut to a favorable decision, but they are not the only path to victory.

 The Listing for “Inflammatory arthritis” can be broken down to the follow 4 “paths”: